Waffieu/Puro-Changed-Furry-Chatbot/README.md

   - Automatically detects and responds in the user's language
   - Uses simple vocabulary and sentence structures for non-English languages
   - Maintains Puro's authentic personality across all languages
-- **Authentic Character Behavior**: Responds like the actual Puro character with free will rather than an AI assistant - thoughtful, curious, and with a genuine interest in learning and friendship
+- **Authentic Character Behavior**: Responds like the actual Puro character with free will rather than an AI assistant - balancing brevity with natural conversation

 ## Setup